crums-io/skipledger/docs/sldg_manual.md

 The upshot of this check is that if that last source row is at all modified it will be noticed immediately (with an uncermonious warning).
 Further, should any already-ledgered source row get deleted, that too will almost certainly get picked up at start up.
 (To pin point which row was deleted, you'll still need to invoke *validate* afterward.)
-What isn't detect at startup are any changed column values in the midde source rows.
+What isn't detect at startup is any changed column value in a "middle" source row.

 ### rollback